 What’s so great about small RV’s?
-They are fuel efficient, easy to drive and pack all the amenities of a home in a tiny floor plan and best of all it rolls down the road on 4 wheels.
+They are more fuel efficient, easy to drive and they can pack all the amenities of a home in a tiny floor plan…but best of all it rolls down the road on 4 wheels.

 We get a lot of emails, tweets and facebook messages with questions from newbies wanting to hit the road in an RV.
 Normally we try and respond to each one individually and help as many people as we can.
 Then after too many of the same scenarios, it finally hit us; we should be sharing these answers with all of you!
 We figure if we miss something, one of you will chime in and offer your take, and if you had similar questions, maybe this will help!
 So, let’s dive in on selecting the best small RV!